NASA-IMPACT/veda-docs/nasa-veda-platform/scientific-computing/ssh.md

-# How to ssh into the JupyterHub
+# How to ssh into the VEDA JupyterHub

 This is a how-to guide for connecting to the VEDA JupyterHub from your local environment via `ssh`.
 This allows you to use all of `ssh`'s features (copy, run commands) as well as connecting via [VS Code's proprietary Remote Development functionality](https://code.visualstudio.com/docs/remote/ssh).